andrestoga/IntroRoboticsFinalProject/README.md

 #### Q3:Write a planner

-I am using Dijkstra to find a path in the graph.
+Dijkstra isused to find the shortest path in the graph.

-First, my code read the adjacency matrix along with coordinates of the vertices from text file generated from Q2
+First, my code reads the adjacency matrix along with coordinates of the vertices from text file generated from Q2

 Then std::priority_queue is used to find the path.
 Since in Dijkstra, the priority of a node would change, but std::priority_queue do not provide a interface to change priority.
 I choose to keep a flag for each node: visited or not.
 When change of priority happen,